Updated February 2026

 Registering with HMRC

-Registering with HMRC is a critical step in operating a business in the UK, as it informs the tax authority that your business is active and needs to comply with tax regulations.
+You must register with HMRC when you start a business in the UK, as this is necessary for tax purposes and to ensure your business is officially recognised by the tax authority.
 Depending on your business structure, your obligations will vary, and it’s essential to understand these requirements to avoid penalties.

 From self-assessment for sole traders to corporation tax for limited companies, each business structure has specific registration and filing requirements: